jdussouillez/mutiny-context-from-uni-to-multi/README.md

     .subscribe()
     .asStream()
     .toList();
-// "value2" was in the context when the Multi completed: OK
+// "s2" value was in the context when the Multi completed: OK
 ```

 But when I'm using `await` then my context is empty!